mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 ### TDM_LU_TYPE_RELATION_EID

-#### Overview

 This table keeps the link between the parent-child **source IDs**.
 The relationship is saved per source environment.
 In addition, each [DataFlux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) extract task creates separate records in the TDM_LU_TYPE_RELATION_EID table with the version name, date and the time of the extracted version of entities.

 This table is used for the following:
 - Building the list of entities (entity inclusion) of child LUs when executing extract or load tasks.
-The TDM execution process gets the children entities of the parent entities that have been successfully processed by the task execution.
+The TDM execution process gets the children entities of the parent entities that have been successfully processed by the executed task.
 - Displays the hierarchy of the processed entities by the executed task.

 #### Which Process Populates the TDM_LU_TYPE_RELATION_EID?